Insight from our Master Coffee Importer

 Ethiopia is the birthplace of coffee.
 The regal coffees from this country are deserving of such a heritage and stand up to the calling.
 Referring to Ethiopia as a country of single origin, however, is misleading.
 Coffees from the different growing regions vary so incredibly that they do not even seem to be from the same planet!

-Ethiopian Yergacheffes are amazing and unique coffees.
-Yergacheffe is a town in the Sidamo region of Ethiopia, and the coffees from this region will surprise you with their floral and tangerine notes.
+Ethiopian Yirgacheffes are amazing and unique coffees.
+Yirgacheffe is a town in the Sidamo region of Ethiopia, and the coffees from this region will surprise you with their floral and tangerine notes.

 Another amazing growing region within Ethiopia is the Harrar region.
 Harrars are wild coffees.
 What's a wild coffee, you ask?
 The term is a fancy name for dry process or natural coffee where the coffee fruit dries on the bean, imparting the flavors of compote fruit and dark rich chocolate.
 Harrars are this and more!
 You will taste blueberry jam, cocoa, and maybe even a touch of cinnamon and cardamom in these amazing coffees.